Skip to navigation Skip to content

 • NOT - Not entitled to exemption

-• For Family Tax Benefit (FTB) - on the earliest date they qualify for the exemption and may be entitled to receive payment (generally this would be the date customer was both physically present and residing in Australia whilst the holder of a qualifying visa), or
+• Family Tax Benefit (FTB) - on the earliest date they qualify for the exemption and may be entitled to receive payment (generally this is the date the customer was both physically present and residing in Australia whilst the holder of a qualifying visa), or

-• For Dad and Partner Pay (DAP) - on the DAP period start date, or
+• Dad and Partner Pay (DAP) - on the DAP period start date, or

 Note: if the exemption start date is after the claim date (up to 13 weeks), the payment will go to a status of ASS (Assessed) with a future start date equal to the NARWP exemption start date.
 If the exemption start date is more than 13 weeks after the claim, the claim will correctly reject NWA/NW2

-• For all other payments, on the date of claim
+• all other payments, on the date of claim

 Go to Step 3.